laszloszurok/restore-hover.yazi/README.md

 # restore-hover.yazi

+[!IMPORTANT]
+work in progress

-A yazi plugin that makes it possible to open yazi where you last left off.
+A [yazi](https://github.com/sxyazi/yazi/) plugin that makes it possible to open yazi where you last left off.